 Make-A-Wish began granting wishes to seriously ill children in America thanks to Chris’s amazing day, and the idea quickly spread.
 In 1986, Make-A-Wish UK was established by a group of six volunteers.
 We’re now one of many affiliates in nearly 50 countries and we celebrate that first wish on "World Wish Day" on April 29th every year.

-In our first year, Make-A-Wish UK granted four wishes – the first UK wish was for Anthony from Liverpool, who wanted to meet the Disney characters in DisneyWorld Florida.
+In that first year, Make-A-Wish UK granted four wishes.
+The first UK wish was for Anthony from Liverpool, who wanted to meet the Disney characters in Florida.

-Our community now grants more wishes than ever before – 14,000 by the end of 2019 - and as more children are diagnosed with a critical condition every year, more children have turned to us for a wish too.
+Our community now grants more wishes than ever before – 14,000 by the end of 2020 - and as more children are diagnosed with a critical condition every year, more children have turned to us for a wish too.

 The Covid-19 pandemic in 2020 led to us suspending applications for wishes for the first time in our history.
-Nearly 2000 poorly children had to wait until it was safe for their wish to be granted and our amazing community of volunteers had to stop carrying out wish visits too.
+Nearly 2000 poorly children had to wait until it was safe for their wish to be granted and our amazing volunteers had to stop carrying out wish visits too.

 But together, we are building back to putting hope back on the horizon for those children once more.
 Thank you to each and every one of you for helping to create life-changing wishes for children who have critical conditions.